 While guilt says, This thing I did was wrong.
 I shouldn’t have done it.
 I’m deeply sorry.
 Shame says I have done another wrong.
 I am always wrong.
 I can’t be any good.
 I am a total mess just as I have always been.

 Shame-based thought patterns are formed majorly from our childhood.

 People who grow up in abusive environment can easily get the message that they are undeserving, inadequate and inferior.
-In other words, that they should feel ashamed. –Verywell mind
+In other words, that they should feel ashamed. –Verywell mindwp_under_second_paragraph - under_second_paragraph -->

 Shame-based thought patterns are also common to people who have suffered from traumatic experiences in the past like the loss of a loved one or rape.
-Their inner critic picks up the experience and tries to make them see how their bad self is the originator of all the dark moment.
-To understand how the inner critic works and how to make it work for you, read this article.
+Their inner critic picks up the experience and tries to make them see how their bad self is the originator of all the dark moments.
+To understand how the inner critic works and how to make it work for you, read this.